The dirt road, with its skiddy surface of loose gravel and stones, fell away alarmingly on the side of the 4WD minibus where I was sitting.

 Hector’s Dolphin is one of the smallest marine dolphins in the world, endemic to New Zealand and found only in inshore waters around the coast of the South Island.
 On board we had a dolphin locater in the form of the ship’s dog, Sidney, who can detect the high-frequency ‘clicks’ of echolocation that the dolphins use to find their food.
 Sidney wears a a life jacket – he has fallen overboard before in his excitement as he runs from one side of the boat to the other barking when he hears the dolphins.
 Sure enough, he suddenly went nuts as soon he located them, and we saw dolphins skimming through the surface in front of the bow and riding the wake behind us.

 Leaving the mouth of the harbour we entered choppier waters that swirled around the rugged coastline of cliffs and caves.
 We saw flocks of muttonbirds, a giant northern petrel, and numerous fur seals basking on the rocks.
 As we re-entered the harbour, where there are salmon and mussel farms, more dolphins appeared.
 I had spent ages trying to photograph them from the top deck, unsuccessfully.
 Just as I rested my arms from the weight of the heavy lens, two Hector’s dolphins leapt spectacularly into the air in a balletic pirouette.

 It seemed a fitting way for them to bid us farewell.
 If only they had given me an encore.

-Reported by Mark Meredith for our AA Directions Winter 2019 issue
+Reported by Mark Meredith for our AA Directions Summer 2019 issue

 Akaroa, 75km from Christchurch on Banks Peninsula, is an historic French village with colonial architecture, boutiques, galleries and cafes.
 It is a port town, popular as a cruise stop-over, where water-based activities include dolphin watching and sea kayaking.